-Ulster’s protestant population mobilised in massive numbers on September 28th, 1912 with almost half a million men and women joining Sir Edward Carson to sign the Ulster Covenant - an oath declaring their opposition to Home Rule and a Dublin based parliament.
+Ulster’s Unionist population mobilised in massive numbers on 28 September 1912 with almost half a million men and women joining Sir Edward Carson to sign the Ulster Covenant and Women’s Declaration – an oath declaring their opposition to Home Rule and a Dublin based parliament.

 The following year, the Ulster Unionist Council established a provisional government for Ulster while more than 100,000 men joined a newly inaugurated militia, the Ulster Volunteer Force (UVF), to defend Ulster from a Dublin parliament if Home Rule came to pass.
 Following a threatened mutiny in March 1914 by senior British Army officers who refused to fight against their Ulster kin and the UVF’s importation of a mass shipment of arms the next month, these combined events were part of what has been called ‘The Ulster Crisis’.